germal/OpenCVB/README.md

 -   Python Scripts Fail: this is likely a missing package.
 Run the algorithm “PythonPackages.py” in OpenCVB to verify that all the necessary packages are installed.
 If still failing, check the Python setting in the Options (click the Settings icon for OpenCVB.)
-Make sure it points to the Python 3.x version that was installed.
-Test Python scripts independently using
+Make sure it points to a Python 3.x version.
-    \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.
+    Test Python scripts independently using \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.

 Build New Experiments
 =====================